jaketig/envcrypt/README.md

 # ENVCRYPT

 envcrypt is an encrypt/decrypt CLI tool that was built for the purpose of storing encrypted (AES-256) .env files in version control.
-By default, envcrpyt will take a .env file and create an encrypted .envcrypt file.
-The unencrypted .env file should not be committed to version control.
+By default, envcrpyt will take any .env files and create an encrypted .envcrypt file.
+The unencrypted .env files should not be committed to version control.
 The .envcrypt file can be.
 When checking out a repository with an

 ## Usage